Argentine stocks flat after Chinese slump

-BUENOS AIRES Aug 19 (Reuters) - Argentina's stock, currency and bond market trends on Wednesday.
+BUENOS AIRES, Aug 19 (Reuters) - Argentina's stock, currency and bond market trends on Wednesday.

 * MerVal stocks index .MERV closed almost flat, inching up just 0.02 percent to 1,728.21 points as surging U.S. stocks counteracted market unease over a slump in Chinese stocks.

-* Pampa Energia (PAM.BA: Cotización), Argentina's biggest integrated energy company, was one of the session's value leaders, gaining 2.2 percent to close at 1.37 pesos per share.
+* Pampa Energia (PAM.BA), Argentina's biggest integrated energy company, was one of the session's value leaders, gaining 2.2 percent to close at 1.37 pesos per share.

 * On the broad market stocks volume was low at $9 million.
 Of active issues 37 advanced, 31 declined and 12 were unchanged.